Generative Design – the Future of Engineering?

 Casting is one way to create quite complex shapes as one part, without any welding.
 So it fits the bill pretty well here.

 The cast itself could, for example, be 3D printed depending on the printing as well as the part material.
-The cast par may need some post-processing if the surface quality requirements are high.
+Depending of the casting method used, the cast part may need some post-processing if the surface quality requirements are high.

 Also, this method can be paired with machining to arrive at the desirable final design.